 After some time, we have made our way back to where we can see the silhouette of the sanatorium through the trees, and up ahead of the trail is the water tower.
 As we approach the tall structure, a loud, ominous bang emanates from within it.
 We don’t see anything that could have caused such a noise, but write it off as probably the work of local fauna.

 It is just past this spot on the trail that I see a humanoid shadow walk out from behind one tree and disappear behind another.
 This occurs approximately twenty feet off of the trail, and the moving shadow covers a span of several feet before it vanishes.
 Emily tells me that she saw a hunched shadow figure walk a short distance and fade in the same area.

 At this point we decide to move off of the trail.
-As the shadows grow even longer, and the last light of day grows dim, we stumble upon what is rumored to be the crumbling foundation of the sanatorium’s crematorium.
+As the shadows grow even longer, and the last light of day grows dim, we stumble upon the crumbling foundation of a pig farm that once helped feed the sanatorium and its residents.
 The cement foundation is covered in graffiti, and the skeletal remnants of rusted support poles rise out its decomposing remains.
 The air here just feels heavy.
 It’s like wading through a thick psychic fog.